 From the big screen to the small, we have some ideas about what to watch this month.
-Among our recommendations is the highly anticipated sequel to Finding Nemo and two films from the 2016 AJFF.
+Among our recommendations is a TCM Fathom Special Event, a Netflix original film, and two former AJFF picks.

 From the big screen to the small, we have some ideas about what to watch this month.
-Among our recommendations is a documentary about a politician's attempt at a comeback, Adam Sandler's latest comedy, and the Opening Night film for the 2016 AJFF.
+Among our recommendations is a TCM Fathom Special Event, a new documentary about Hollywood's finest directors during WWII, a Mel Brooks classic, and two Natalie Portman features.